ES-Nix/nix-qemu-kvm/README.md

 ```

-It is not totaly working:
+It is not totally working:
 ```bash
 sudo groupadd kvm
 sudo usermod --append --groups kvm "$USER"